shrutikaladha/ListApp/README.md

 # ListApp

 ListApp is structured in following way with an intention to keep the code modular, unit testable, extensible and readable.
-It is divided into following packages:
+It is divided into following modules:

 1. Dagger: It has all classes related to dependency injection and also for maintaining scopes for various classes.
 2. UI: It has all classes related to views : Activity, Fragments, CustomViews, ViewModels, Adapters.